EG-BRS/DevSite/QuickStarts/DotNetCoreMVC.md

         }
 ```

+## Step 4 Create an authrize action in your contorler.

 In your controller create an action which you want to ensure that the user is logged in for.
+The Authorize attribute to the action.

 ```csharp